top of page

 Sailing boats are now (early C21) defined by their rig.
 In earlier centuries they were defined more by their purpose or size.
 As the purpose, size and rig evolved over decades and centuries names tended to linger, so that in two different centuries boats with the same type-name might be very different.

-Syn Yole Yoal
+Syn Yole Yoal.

-In the late 20th and early 21st centuries a yawl is a two masted sailing boat where the mizzen mast is small and thought (by most people) to be stepped abaft or alongside the rudder head.
+In the late 20th and early 21st centuries a sailing yawl is a two masted sailing boat where the mizzen mast is small and thought (by most people) to be stepped abaft or alongside the rudder head.
 (See ketch) The main sail might be Bermudan or gaff rigged, with one or two staysails or jibs, or even a lugsail.
 The mizzen sail is usually Bermudan, and is a steering sail more than a driving sail.
 Indeed, the mizzen mast of many Thames barges was mounted on the rudder post and the sail (usually gaff rigged, often sprit rigged) was sheeted to the rudder itself.

 Folkard, in 1906, described the Norway Yawl as having “ . . . a single lugsail . . . narrow at the top, the lower part being more than twice the width of the upper; the tack is made fast at the inner part of the weather bow, the clew being sheeted in the boat’s aft quarter.”
 We would now (early 21st century) describe this as a dipping lug.